proxygraphy/editorial/wp/Cheapest Residential Proxy Providers.md

 If you're just getting started or don’t want to blow your budget, providers like **IPRoyal**, **Proxy-Cheap**, and **Geonode** are worth testing.
 They provide solid IP quality for tasks like scraping, automation, and SEO monitoring—without the enterprise-grade costs.

-For higher performance or enterprise needs, **Smartproxy**, **NetNut**, and **Bright Data** provide more robust infrastructure and scaling options.
+For higher performance or enterprise needs, **Decodo - formerly Smartproxy**, **NetNut**, and **Bright Data** provide more robust infrastructure and scaling options.

 ---

-## ❓ Frequently Asked Questions
+## ❓ Frequently Asked Questions about Residential Proxies Providers

 ### Are cheap residential proxies safe?
 Yes, as long as the provider offers genuine IPs from real devices and ISPs.
 We recommend:
-- Smartproxy for the best quality.
+- [Decodo - formerly Smartproxy](https://proxygraphy.com/aff/edt-smartproxy) for the best quality.
-- IPRoyal for the cheapest price.
+- [IPRoyal](https://proxygraphy.com/aff/iproyal) for the cheapest price.

 ### Can I use these proxies for streaming?
 Yes, some of them allow streaming.
 Check the ToS of each provider.